Fast computation and theoretical guarantees for the NPMLE in exponential family mixtures: Conclusions and discussion

 Focusing on a broad class of exponential family mixture models, this paper makes two main contributions.
 First, we propose a data-compression strategy that changes the sample-size dependence of likelihood evaluations in NPMLE computation from linear to polylogarithmic order.
 Beyond its computational benefit, this perspective also has a clear theoretical implication: the fitting procedure depends only on the information contained in the first few moments.
 The same construction extends naturally to multivariate settings; see Section~\ref{sec:heter} for an illustration in the heteroscedastic Gaussian sequence model.
 More broadly, the idea applies whenever one seeks to evaluate expectations of smooth functions with respect to an empirical distribution.

 Second, we establish an almost parametric rate for the NPMLE in marginal density estimation.
-This result shows that such favorable behavior is driven by the smoothness of the model with respect to the parameterization.
-In contrast to the classical theory of \citet{ghosal2001entropies,zhang2009generalized}, our analysis relies on entropy control for auxiliary classes beyond the marginal density class and uses a complex-analytic argument, leading to a more streamlined proof.
+In contrast to the classical theory of \citet{ghosal2001entropies,zhang2009generalized}, our analysis relies on entropy control for auxiliary classes beyond the marginal density class and uses complex-analytic arguments, leading to a more streamlined proof.
 The resulting theory not only provides statistical support for the approximate NPMLE developed in the first part of the paper, but also suggests a general framework for analyzing more complicated, including multivariate, models on a case-by-case basis.